 Strategic Priority 4 We will reduce carbon emissions generated from facilities and make physical activity part of our Climate Change response Year 1 Action Who is the action carried out by?
 Resources allocated How impact will be assessed?
-Timescale We will create a Carbon Emissions Reduction Plan as part of our One Culture and Sport Estate programme for all PKC/LAL sports facilities to deliver the 2030 Just Transitions target Live Active Leisure Perth and Kinross Property Services TBC 70% Reduction in carbon emissions across all buildings by 2030: Year 1 target to be define March 2024/ongoing We will increase take up of free bus passes for young people and older people to reduce travel in private cars and enable people to access the outdoors and leisure facilities more easily.
-PKC LAL Existing staff resource Baseline - to be added Number of awareness sessions delivered in schools/communities to increase uptake of bus passes March 2024/ongoing We will re-introduce Bikeability provision in all primary schools to enable children to learn to cycle; and investigate ways to help children in lower income families to have a bike https://www.cycling.scot/bikeability-scotland https://ibike.sustrans.org.uk/resources/perth-and-kinross-school-bike-library/ PKC TBC Baseline to be added % of primary school children who have completed Bikeability training and have access to a bike TBC We will make Active Travel part of our Team P&K health promotion campaign, replacing short car journeys with walking and cycling Community Planning Partnership Physical Activity Steering Group Existing staff resource/Physical Activity Steering Group Sustrans Baseline to be added Number of walking and cycling trips to work, school and shops by children, young people and adults March 2024/ongoing We will promote our core pathway network to encourage people to be active in the outdoors Community Greenspace TBC TBC TBC
+Timescale We will create a Carbon Emissions Reduction Plan as part of our One Culture and Sport Estate programme for all PKC/LAL sports facilities to deliver the 2030 Just Transitions target Live Active Leisure Perth and Kinross Property Services Existing staff resource 70% Reduction in carbon emissions across all buildings by 2030: Year 1 target to be define March 2024/ongoing We will increase take up of free bus passes for young people and older people to reduce travel in PKC Existing staff resource Number of awareness sessions delivered in schools/communities to April 2023 and ongoing private cars and enable people to access the outdoors and leisure facilities more easily. increase uptake of bus passes We will expand the Bikeability provision in primary schools to enable children to learn to cycle on roads.
+Investigate ways to help children in lower income families to have access to a bike PKC Existing staff, community wardens, sessional and freelance trainers. • 80 % of primary school children who have completed Bikeability training.
+April 2023 and ongoing We will make Active Travel part of our Team P&K health promotion campaign, replacing short car journeys with walking and cycling Community Planning Partnership Physical Activity Steering Group Existing staff resource/Physical Activity Steering Group Sustrans • Baseline to be added Number of walking and cycling trips to work, school and shops by children, young people and adults Spring 2023 and ongoing We will promote our core pathway network to encourage people to be active in the outdoors Community Greenspace Existing staff resource Greenspace volunteers • Km of core paths within P&K Km of core paths improved.
+Number of volunteer hours maintaining the path network April 2023 and ongoing

 Strategic Priority 5 We will support our community-led clubs and networks to flourish and strengthen collaboration between all partners in physical activity and sport Year 1 Action Who is the action carried out by?
 Resources allocated How impact will be assessed?
+Timescale

-Timescale We will launch the Invest in Culture and Sport programme to raise £5M additional investment from business and other partners over the next 5 years PKC Existing staff resource £1M is secured or committed in Year 1 Launch June 2023 £1M target met by June 2024 We will strengthen the volunteer network through developing a volunteering plan for physical activity and sport which engages all key partners.
-PKC PKAVS LAL Existing staffing resource The number of volunteers engaged in physical activity and sports will increase year on year over the period of the strategy. • Feedback from Community Sports Hubs • Club Survey Responses • Community Forum Feedback • Active schools sports leader and volunteer data. • Baseline data when available Launch May 2023 We will build greater capacity in partner organisations who focus on priority target groups LAL PKC Existing staff resource We will increase the number of volunteers who are qualified and feel confident to engage individuals, Commence April 2023 to help them support individuals, families and communities to be more physically active.
-PKAVS groups and communities who are underrepresented in physical activity and sport The number of training and development opportunities will be increased.
-The number of attendees on training and development curses will increase.
+We will launch the Invest in Culture and Sport programme to raise £5M additional investment from business and other partners over the next 5 years PKC Existing staff resource £1M is secured or committed in Year 1 Launch June 2023 £1M target met by June 2024 We will strengthen the volunteer network through developing a volunteering plan for physical activity and sport which engages all key partners.
+PKC PKAVS LAL Existing staffing resource Volunteero App Sportscotland The number of volunteers engaged in physical activity and sports will increase year on year over the period of the strategy. • Feedback from Community Sports Hubs • Club Survey Responses • Community Forum Feedback • Active schools sports leader and volunteer data. • Baseline data when available Launch June 2023 We will build greater capacity in partner organisations who focus on priority target groups to help them support individuals, families and communities to be more physically active.
+LAL PKC PKAVS Existing staff resource We will increase the number of volunteers who are qualified and feel confident to engage individuals, groups and communities who are underrepresented in physical activity and sport • The number of training and development opportunities will be increased. • The number of attendees on training and development courses will increase.
+Commence April 2023